jclouds/legacy-jclouds/documentation/devguides/using-eclipse.markdown

 ## Live testing

-To run tests that use a real live service like s3, you will need to provide your credentials to Eclipse and tell your tests to use them.
+To run tests that use a real live service like aws-s3, you will need to provide your credentials to Eclipse and tell your tests to use them.
-You'll key these on the provider name (ex. provider  is s3, cloudfiles, ec2, etc)
+You'll key these on the provider name (ex. provider  is aws-s3, cloudfiles-us, aws-ec2, etc)

 To implement this, open the test's Run Configurations and enter in the following into VM arguments-